Meet Our Team at Infinity Kids

 Strengths: Quality-Oriented, Caring, Inventive

-Advanced Training: Augmentative and Alternative Communication, The Hanan Program More Than Words
+Advanced Training: Augmentative and Alternative Communication (AAC), The Hanen Program

 I am mid-life career changer who discovered speech and language pathology when my own daughter struggled to communicate.
 A communication disability affects the whole family, and I enjoy assisting families with strategies they can use in their daily lives.
 For beginning communicators, I teach total communication: gestures, signs, facial expressions, pictures, and devices as needed.
 My continuing education has focused on meeting the needs of children with autism spectrum disorder, along with teaching the use of AAC (Assistive and Alternative Communication) as a bridge to verbal communication.
 When I am not working, I love to do yoga (so I can keep getting down on the floor with the little ones!), go hiking, read novels, and play a variety of board games with family and friends.